A lane near Yarnscombe, Devon, much as it must have looked when our most ancient ancestors lived here.

 Here is the record of the marriage of my ancestor Richard Shattocke to Agnes Strellin in 1659.

 The last two lines record the marriage of Richard Shattocke to Agnes Strellin (?) in 1659.
 This is the oldest paper record of the Shaddock / Shaddick lineage that originates in Devon's Yarnscombe village and eventually disperses worldwide from nearby villages.

 The document is in terrible shape.
 Richard Shattocke's name is also hard to read on the record.
 However other records of his name, that is baptism records of his children, consistently spell his name Shattocke.

 His sons would have their names spelled Shattocke as well.
 It is not until the third generation, born between 1704 and 1726 that the name acquires its more modern spellings: Shaddick and Shaddock.
-This is a very important clue to our origins as the change in spelling helps us estimate when family members left Devon and Somerset in a great diaspora and where they emigrated to.

 "Shattick" does not seem to have survived as a variant of the Shattock name as a scientific study between 2000-2005 (Onomaps) does not have a record of that surname.